mangOH/mangOH/linux_kernel_modules/cypwifi/README.md

     to load afterward please beware.

 * It seems that to test with Legato one needs to setup a fake acces point such that one can set the interface to wlan1.
-Note that MangOH Red has wlan1 used by the MT7697 Wifi chip which is not present on the MangOH Yellow.
+Note that mangOH Red has wlan1 used by the MT7697 Wifi chip which is not present on the mangOH Yellow.
 AP_REF refers to the AP reference found from scan.
 These are the steps:
   * To have the Cypress Wifi start via init.d properly (i.e. ifup scripts) you need to add following lines to "/etc/network/interfaces":